Alissa-lim/IOC_Validator/README.md

 `pip install requirements.txt`<br/>
 `python IOC_Validator.py`<br/>

-Then follow the instructions once the file is run.
+Then follow the instructions once the script is executed.